Entity-Level

 Paragon´s investment process generally considers the principal adverse impacts (PAIs) on environmental, social and governance aspects.
 Paragon seeks to obtain information on potential sustainability risks and impacts during the general ESG risk assessment and due diligence phase and takes potential adverse impacts into consideration in the investment decision.
 Should potential impacts conflict with Paragon´s ESG investment principles, investment opportunities may be rejected.

-Paragon will gradually build up its reporting capacities regarding PAIs and will introduce reporting on key performance indicators as stipulated within the Regulatory Technical Standard to the EU Sustainable Finance Disclosure Regulation.
+Paragon will gradually build up its reporting capacities regarding PAIs and will in time introduce regular reporting on key performance indicators as stipulated within the Regulatory Technical Standard to the EU Sustainable Finance Disclosure Regulation.
+For the avoidance of doubt, Paragon may report on PAIs at its own discretion based on data availability, quality, and reliability.

 Paragon´s compensation policies are structured in such a way that it incentivizes investment professionals to promote sustainable growth within investments.
 The remuneration model at Paragon includes a variable component that qualitatively considers compliance with the organization’s sustainability principles.
 In addition, the remuneration model comprises a carried interest component which naturally depends on the sustainable growth of the investment.